 Members of this family, rorquals, have a unique anatomy that allows them to feed.
-All family members have an elastic, pleated tissue that runs along their underside, from the lower jaw to the umbilicus.
-These pleats, or grooves, range from between fifty in sei whales to ninety in blue whales.
+All family members have an elastic, pleated tissue that runs along their underside, from the lower jaw to the umbilicus: these wrinkles, or grooves, range from fifty in sei whales to ninety in blue whales.

 Rorquals use a technique called gulp feeding.
-The whales take in huge amounts of water before closing their mouths and expelling the water through the baleen.
-Rorquals have smaller heads, with shorter baleen plates.
+The whales take in vast amounts of water before closing their mouths and expelling the water through the baleen.
+Rorquals have smaller heads with shorter baleen plates.

-Being faster than right whales, rorquals can take in large amounts of prey over a shorter time.
+Rorquals can take in large amounts of prey faster than right whales over a shorter time.

 The pleated throat allows rorquals to expand the throat like a concertina.
-This allows them to increase the capacity in their mouths when feeding.
-Many tonnes of seawater is filtered in every mouthful.
+This will enable them to increase the capacity in their mouths when feeding.
+Many tonnes of seawater are filtered in every mouthful.

 The whale lunges forward to capture water and food before forcing the water out in two ways.
 They let the water out through the gap between the sides of the top and bottom jaws.
 They also squeeze the water through the baleen plates on their underside.

 Any organisms captured in the mouth are then pushed down the throat and swallowed.
-They normally use their tongues to take the food off their teeth and down their throat.
-Due to the size of the whale, their tongues are equally large.
+They usually use their tongues to take the food off their teeth and down their throat.
+Due to the size of the whale, their languages are equally significant.
 Their tongues have a rough texture and cover the entire floor of their mouth.

-Blue, fin, and humpback whales all feed using the gulp feeding method.
+Blue, fin, and humpback whales all feed using gulps.
 All three whales are large, and due to their size, they need larger prey.

 Being larger, their baleen fibers are also more coarse.
 This allows them to eat larger prey, such as fish and crustaceans.